mrandri19/mrandri19.github.io/_posts/2019-07-24-modern-text-rendering-linux-overview.md

 Fontconfig takes a list of font properties (name, width, weight, style, etc.), then selects a font file on your system which most closely matches the properties you requested.
-It is configured with a XML-based language which allows you to specify default fonts, whitelist or blacklist them, create bold and italic styles for incomplete fonts, set the hinting and antialiasing levels and much more.
+It is configured with an XML-based language which allows you to specify default fonts, whitelist or blacklist them, create bold and italic styles for incomplete fonts, set the hinting and antialiasing levels and much more.
 The [Arch Wiki](https://wiki.archlinux.org/index.php/Font_configuration) is an